 What is Christianity in the anthropology of Christianity?
 Pyramid, bundles, generative field (Reading Jon Bialecki's "Virtual Christianity")

-I have at times tried to think theologically about Christianity, imagining it as something like a pyramid: some Christianities seem closer to the Christian promises, as I interpret them (or as I would like them to be), than others.
-When I was doing doctoral work in anthropology I also tried out an anthropological model, imagining Christianity as bundles: each Christian community or tradition carries a bundle of attributes, and though many of these attributes reoccur, there is no single attribute that can be found across all the bundles.
-But this month I read the article “Virtual Christianity in an age of nominalist anthropology” by Jon Bialecki (Anthropological Theory, 2012), and it has introduced me to thinking of Christianity as a virtual idea: a generative field of old, new, and unknown problems.
+What is the structure of Christianity?
+Christian traditions have sometimes presented it as something like a pyramid, making the theological claim that some Christianities are more Christian than others.
+Anthropological traditions, on the other hand, have sometimes imagined Christianity as bundles: each Christian community or tradition carries a bundle of attributes, and though many of these attributes reoccur, there is no single attribute that can be found across all the bundles.
+This month I read the article “Virtual Christianity in an age of nominalist anthropology” by Jon Bialecki (Anthropological Theory, 2012), and it has introduced me to thinking of Christianity as a virtual idea: a generative field of old, new, and unknown problems.